“Take a strategic approach to setting boundaries and managing your workload.”

 Speaking of executive behavior, you don’t have to be an executive to have Executive Presence.
 But if you ever want to be one, it’s a MUST-HAVE.

-If you’d like to develop this skill, join my tribe for your free copy of the Executive Presence Self-Assessment.
+If you’d like to develop this skill, get FREE COPY of the Executive Presence Self Assessment.

 It is a structured, very practical piece of text.
 Very easy to follow, even for a structure-freak like me.
 It is a good mixture of theory and real-life application.
 I recognize a few powerful psychological principles explained in a very hands-on manner (self-awareness, self-control/regulation, self-efficacy, taking a step back and seeing yourself and your actions in a context, distinguishing between events that you can/cannot control, etc.)

 I really liked your concrete scenarios and examples of differences in attitudes, for example ‘I cannot handle this, my plate is full vs. if I take on this project, I will not be able to deliver on XXX, would you mind adding someone to support me’).
 I always find these concrete scenarios very powerful.

 The example from soccer may not be 100% relevant to all readers, I am a borderline example, yet you managed to make it easy to understand, even if one does not necessarily understand the technical and strategic points behind soccer.

 I find self-awareness and self-control/regulation to be key in managing these kinds of situations.
 The next step in more detail and into a stage that comes prior to this could be to explore the journey of how to actually get there.
 For example, currently the text is based on the assumption that the readers know how to do this.
 It may be also interesting to explore a few concrete steps on how to get to a state where you are a self-regulated state, letting go of a few things you cannot change and taking accountability for those you can.